Enchiladas Verdes (Green Enchiladas)

 Optional Variations

-- Pork – Try spicy pork tinga or tender carnitas.
+- Turkey or Pork โ Great use for Thanksgiving turkey leftovers.
+Try spicy pork tinga or tender carnitas.

 Frequently Asked Questions